 IEEE 802 LMSC suggests MIIT consider aligning the proposed requirements on the power spectral density mask with those in IEEE Std 802.15.4-2020 [1].
-Alignment with the spectral masks in the standard would give benefit in terms of availability of products, time to market, and international harmonization.
+Alignment with the spectral masks in the standard provides benefits in terms of availability of products, time to market, and international harmonization.

-The proposed band cut-off frequencies come close to those required for IEEE HRP UWB PHY channels 8, 9, and 10, but extra spectrum is required to take into account the roll-off for 500 MHz width transmissions.
+The proposed band cut-off frequencies come close to those required for IEEE HRP UWB PHY channels 8, 9, and 10, but extra spectrum is required to account for the roll-off for 500 MHz width transmissions.
 Section 15.4.5 of IEEE Std 802.15.4-2020 [1] specifies that

-For IEEE HRP UWB PHY channels 8, 9 and 10, $T_p$ equals 1/499.2 MHz.
-The center frequencies, $f_c$ , defined in [1] are shown in Table 1 for reference:
+For IEEE HRP UWB PHY channels 8, 9 and 10, T_p equals 1/499.2 MHz.
+The center frequencies, f_c , defined in [1] are shown in Table 1 for reference: